· · · · · · ·

 Serve this at your next holiday feast and just wait—your guests will rave, the platter will be empty, and everyone will be asking for the recipe.
 (And don’t worry, no one has to know how simple it actually was to make. 😉)

-I doubt you’ll have leftovers- but if you are like me and make a larger amount in order to have leftovers, try this delicious Leftover Ham Cheesy Pasta Casserole!
+I doubt you’ll have leftovers- but if you are like me and make a larger amount in order to have leftovers, try this delicious Leftover Ham Cheesy Pasta Casserole or Leftover Ham and Potato Soup.

 Why You’ll Love This Ham